More Sleep During This Festival Of Sleep

 Everyone Needs More Sleep

-The Festival of Sleep reminds us that we all could use a little more sleep.
+The Festival of Sleep reminds us that we all could use a better night’s sleep.
 Before the light bulb was invented we use to get on average 10 hours of sleep.
 Now many of us are lucky to get 6.5 hours of sleep per night.
 Yet, we know that we need 7-9 hours per night just to stay healthy.

-Beverly’s Hot Tips For Celebrating The National Festival Of Sleep:
+Beverly’s Hot Tips For Getting More Sleep and Celebrating The National Festival Of Sleep:

 - Don’t let reading before bed negatively impact your sleep.
 Poor sleep habits such as reading late at night or in bed can leave you sleep deprived.